56. Tutorial - Building an IFR Flight Plan with Approach Procedures¶

 This tutorial does not cover creating or collecting aircraft performance files.
 See Tutorial - Creating an Aircraft Performance Profile if you like to do this.

-Therefore, we will simply use a slightly modified aircraft performance profile which gives a three degree climb and descent angle.
+Therefore, we will simply use a slightly modified aircraft performance profile which allows to calculate the top of climb and top of descent.

 Aircraft